uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 * Key Features
 * Design Iteration

-Your poster should include screenshots and a small amount of text, not full sentences.
+Your poster should include _screenshots_ and a _small amount of text_, not full sentences.
 There is a 32"x40" PowerPoint Template available here: http://www.cs.washington.edu/education/courses/cse440/11sp/readings/SamplePoster.ppt `move to repo and make a link to there`